a-n-rose/a-n-rose.github.io/_posts/2019-02-17-comparing-features-and-models-deep-learning-and-speech.md

 As the table and graphs above show, not all of the models were worth using.
 Therefore, instead of wasting my time trying out all of the trained models on new speech, I chose only those above 65% accuracy on the test dataset: the CNN+LSTM trained on STFT without noise, with noise, and the FBANK without noise and with delta features.
 I chose several words to test the models with: some words all models got correct, some all models got wrong.
 It is interesting to see how these models categorized the speech, especially incorrectly: which sounds cued the model to categorize the speech the way it did?

-## Figure 2: CNN+LSTM Model classification of new speech, without and with noise reduction
+## Table 2: CNN+LSTM Model classification of new speech, without and with noise reduction

 | word ~| STFT no noise ~| STFT with noise ~| 40 FBANK with Delta |
 |:----|:----:|:----:|:---:|